 Accommodation Money Saving Tips For Backpacking

-Book Directly With Hostel: You might be able save a few euros if you try to book directly with the hostel.
-In the low season you might be able to haggle a bit.
+Book Directly With Hostel: You might be able to save a few euros if you try to book directly with the hostel.
+In the low season, you might be able to haggle a bit.

 Learn Hostel’s Cancellation Rules: Be careful about canceling your hostel because you could get charged for the first night if you don’t show up.
 Most hostels will cancel your reservation without a penalty if you call ahead of time.

-Split A Hotel: If you’re in a group 3+ people you might be able to save a little money by splitting a hostel room.
-It will be crowded and not very comfortable but you could save a little money.
+Split A Hotel: If you’re in a group of 3+ people, you might be able to save a little money by splitting a hotel room.
+It will be crowded and not very comfortable, but you could save a little money.

 Couchsurf: Couchsurfing is free and a great way to meet locals.
-Rightly recommended.
+Highly recommended.

-Camping: There are plenty of camp sites in Europe but you’ll need a tent (which is a lot of extra weight to carry around).
-Camp sites also also located outside the cities so they might be difficult to get to.
+Camping: There are plenty of camp sites in Europe, but you’ll need a tent (which is a lot of extra weight to carry around).
+Camp sites are also located outside the cities, so they might be difficult to get to.

-Sleep in Airport/Train Station: This isn’t a good long term plan but it can work in a pinch.
-I’ve slept in a train station once and it was terrible.
-Sleeping in an airport wasn’t as bad but it wasn’t enjoyable.
+Sleep in Airport/Train Station: This isn’t a good long term plan, but it can work in a pinch.
+I slept in a train station once and it was terrible.
+Sleeping in an airport wasn’t as bad, but it also wasn’t enjoyable.